Why Kentucky needs an

 An APCD is a win for Kentuckians.

-It will lead to a higher quality of care and better health in Kentucky, while also identifying ways dollars can be used more efficiently… thus reducing unnecessary expenses for care that increase out-of-pocket costs for consumers.
+It could lead to a higher quality of care and better health in Kentucky, while also identifying ways dollars can be used more efficiently… thus reducing unnecessary expenses for care that increase out-of-pocket costs for consumers.

 How APCDs are helping other states